 These can be ordered securely online as soon as the birth has been registered at the local Births Deaths Marriages office.
 The birth of a child should be registered no later than three months after the birth.
 The hospital do not officially register the birth.
 It is the sole responsibility of the parents or guardians.

 As a new parent what do I need to register a birth at the Births, Deaths and marriage office?

 As a married couple, one or both parents may attend and must bring in the following; Marriage Certificate, Photo ID and PPS Numbers for both parents.If a couple are not married and the father’s name is to be included on the certificate, both parents must attend to officially register the birth, bringing with them photo ID and their PPS Numbers.

 In the event of a stillborn birth can I request a birth certificate online?

-Births Deaths Marriages are unable to accept applications for Stillborn children.
-Stillborn registrations are classed as sealed records due to its sensitive nature.
-The Registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
+Births Deaths Marriages are unable to accept applications for stillborn children.
+These are classed as sealed records due to their sensitive nature.
+The registrar can provide a certificate of stillbirth at the time of registration only to the parent signing the stillbirths register.
 Afterwards, the mother or father of the stillborn child can get a certified copy of the entry in the register at the Office of the Registrar-General.

 How and where can I register my stillborn child?